Mitsuye Endo: Supreme Court decision

 In October 1944 the U.S. Supreme Court decreed that persons of Japanese descent could not be held in confinement without proof of their disloyalty, stating that:

 The Supreme Court also unambiguously stated that “the government had no legal right to confine people who had been screened and found to be loyal, but though it referred to the detention of Japanese-Americans as “racial discrimination,” it stopped short of defining the constitutional limits of wartime detention based on factors like race.”

-In Endo's case — Ex parte Mitsuye Endo — the court unanimously ruled on Dec.
+In Endo's case—Ex parte Mitsuye Endo—the court unanimously ruled on Dec.
 18, 1944, that the government could not detain citizens who were loyal to the United States.

 The day before the ruling, hearing that the case would go against his Executive Order 9066 Pres.
 Roosevelt issued an order allowing Japanese Americans to return to the West Coast.
 The order, Public Proclamation No. 21 was issued by Major General Henry C. Pratt of the Western Defense Command.

 Later life

 After they were released Endo and Tsutsumi moved to Chicago, Illinois and got married on Nov.
 22, 1946.
 Endo's parents and two sisters, Tamiko and Rayko, relocated to Chicago alongside Endo.
-Absorbed in a community they found there of other Japanese-Americans, they settled in and raised three children.
+Absorbed in a community they found there of other Japanese Americans, they settled in and raised three children.
 She found employment as a secretary for the Mayor Edward J. Kelly's Committee on Race Relations.
 They rarely revisited their time in the camps, striving to fit in.
 Her daughter did not learn of her involvement with the lawsuit until she was in her 20s.

 Later in life, when she was interviewed for “And Justice for All,” she marveled at how her incarceration and the subsequent court case “seemed like a dream” to her so many years later.
 “They felt I represented a symbolic, ‘loyal’ American,” she said in the documentary.
 "When I think about it now — that my case went to the Supreme Court — I'm awed by it," she said.
 "I never believed it, that I would be the one."

 Endo died of cancer on April 14, 2006.
 She was 85.

+Posthumous awards

 In May 2015, Senator Brian Schatz (D–Hawaii) sent a letter to President Obama recommending Endo for a posthumous Presidential Medal of Freedom.
-US Representatives Doris Matsui, Mike Honda, Mark Takai, and Mark Takano also advocated that Endo should receive the honor.
+US Representatives Doris Matsui, Mike Honda, Mark Takai, and Mark Takano also advocated for Endo to receive the honor.
 In 2015 the California Senate issued a joint resolution to the same effect.